jcollard/intro-to-web-dev-w23/index.md

      reach and often result in poor outcomes.
    * Bad goals: "Study", "Find a YouTube video", "Write code"
    * Good goals:
-     * Study how to write loops and write at least 3 different loops
+     * Study how to write loops in JavaScript and write at least 3 different loops
      * Watch and code along to Bracky's YouTube video on if statements. (https://youtube.com/some-link)
      * Add 2 new locations to my Adventure Quest project: A dungeon cell and a hallway.
 3. After completing the first 2 steps, you should write down the date and time.